How to Do an Electrical Bid Right: Complete Electrical Estimating Guide

 - Simplified record keeping.
 Storing PDF files is simpler and takes up less space than stacks of project drawings.

-Make Sure you’re Getting the Best Materials Pricing
+How Can You Make Sure You’re Getting the Best Materials Pricing?

 Prices for electrical wire, conduit and other materials have soared as supplies fell during the Covid-19 pandemic.
 That means it’s more important than ever to ensure that you have quotes from your electrical materials suppliers so that your profits don’t disappear.